 Milano Ventures provides a global outreach platform for any possible content (audio, video, text), managed to distribute such content via several international media outlets (radio & TV stations, satellite, cloud facilities, social media, etc.) that can enable any secular or religious organization to reach cost-effectively most English speaking regions in the world or any particular non-English speaking target area.

-Shortwave radio broadcasting, also called World Radio or International Radio is just one of such media.
-Shortwave may reach entire continents using a single broadcast, and today is the most effective media to reach the digital divide areas, as well as censored countries in Africa, Asia and Pacific.
+Shortwave radio broadcasting also called World Radio or International Radio, is just one of such media.
+Shortwave may reach entire continents using a single broadcast.
+Today is the most effective media to reach the digital divide areas and censored countries in Africa, Asia and Pacific.
 Shortwave also has a loyal niche audience in most industrialised countries in Europe, the Americas, Middle East and Asia/Pacific.
 In these areas Shortwave radio is one of the elite media that encourages hardcore music, poetry, culture and world news stories fans to appreciate and engage further, used to hear first-hand information from unbiased sources and any content that is not usually available on other media.

 Shortwave is also the ideal Christian media to reach a large percentage of “unchurched” audience.
 With active support for your Ministry at home (and probably not through listeners in the most deprived countries), our dedicated Shortwave service (European Gospel Radio) can be used as a real missionary Christian channel to evangelise large communities in Africa and Asia.

 Milano Ventures operates on Shortwave from multi-million dollar facilities from 50 to 300 kW of power (up to several million watts of Effective Radiated Power or ERP via highly directional antennas) built using the latest broadcast technologies.
-Such facilities are also capable of operating according to the latest digital standards (DRM) when receivers will be widely available.
+Such facilities can also operate according to the latest digital standards (DRM) when receivers are widely available.

 Shortwave is everywhere.
 It is the world’s most mobile medium.
-Ironically, it was the propaganda machine of Nazi Germany that recognised the power of Shortwave and perfected its use in the Second World War.
+Ironically, it was the propaganda machine of Nazi Germany that recognised Shortwave’s power and perfected its use in the Second World War.